wuzhengy/TAU/Republish.md

 ```
 ## Salt channels
 * Tip channel: hash link is the latest tip hash when blockchain grows, the tip could be own block or other miner's block.
 Node A publish a new block, A put block hash into mutable item, then publish both mutable and immutable item.
 * Reqeuset channel: hash link is the content on demand.
-When A requests a block, A put a hash into the channel mutable data, then publish it and wait a time out constant to get it.
+When A requests a block, A put a hash into the channel mutable data, then publish it.
 * The `content` of mutable item in different channels:
     * `blkTip` channel, the tip block
     * `blkRequest`, the block hash on demand